ethz07/ethz-tools/README.md

-also im selling dhc +70 proofs discord.gg/ethzdhc if u cant join
+also im selling dhc +70 proofs 🤑discord.gg/ethzdhc dm me if u cant join

-sigma -- discord —> _ethz
+discord —> _ethz
-skibidi -- 👨🏿🚽
-turkish rizzler -- 🇹🇷🇹🇷
+turkish rizzler 🇹🇷🇹🇷

 DM ME IF YOU NEED OTHER KEYS!! 👀